-- Upon receipt of the equipment inspect the packaging and equipment for shipping damage. - Carefully unpack the equipment and check for damaged parts, missing parts, or concealed damage that may have occurred during shipping.
+- Upon receipt of the equipment inspect the packaging and equipment for shipping damage. - Carefully unpack the equipment and check for parts that may have been damaged during shipping, missing parts, or concealed damage.
 If any discrepancies are discovered, it should be noted with the carrier prior to accepting the shipment, if possible.
-File a claim with the carrier if necessary and immediately notify your Toshiba Sales Representative. - DO NOT install or energize equipment that has been damaged.
-Damaged equipment may fail during operation resulting in equipment damage or injury to personnel. - Ensure that the rated capacity and the model number specified on the nameplate conform to the order specifications. - Modification of this equipment is dangerous and is be performed by factory trained representatives.
-When modifications are required contact your Toshiba Sales Representative. - Inspections may be required before and after moving installed equipment. - Contact your Toshiba Sales Representative to report discrepancies or for assistance if required.
+File a claim with the carrier if necessary and immediately notify your TIC Sales Representative. - DO NOT install the ASD if it is damaged or if it is missing any component(s). - Ensure that the rated capacity and the model number specified on the nameplate conform to the order specifications. - Modification of this equipment is dangerous and is to be performed by factory trained personnel.
+When modifications are required contact your TIC Sales Representative. - Inspections may be required after moving equipment. - Contact your TIC Sales Representative to report discrepancies or for assistance if required.